Anime-pdf/FifoToDiscordBridge-tw/README.md

 # FIFO to Discord bridge

-**This python script will start discord bot that will pull lines from logfile and push lines to fifo file.**
+**This python script will start discord bot that will pull lines from logfile to send them over discord, and read messages from  discord to push them into fifo file.**

 # Requirments
 **You will need:**